ziapeltagames/six-winters/docs/RULES.md

 2. Defend
 3. Overcome

+Before starting the overcome process, determine if any of the characters attempting to overcome the obstacle are **skilled**.
+A character is skilled against an obstacle if the character's skill is *greater than or equal to* the matching overcome skill for the obstacle.
+It's much easier to overcome obstacles when skilled.

 ### Approach

-May place a number of action dice on the obstacle, up to the character's skill value for the obstacle.
-If the character has a skill of 0 for the obstacle, no dice may be placed on approach.
+This step is only available to skilled characters.
+A skilled character may place any number of action dice on the obstacle.

-If, after this step, the obstacle has dice on it matching the defense pattern, it is immediately overcome.
+If, after this step, the obstacle has dice on it matching the defense pattern, it is immediately overcome!
 Skip the defend step and move on to overcome.
+If only some dice match the pattern, continue on to the defend step, leaving the dice on the obstacle.

+`Being skilled has huge benefits in terms of planning out turns.`

 ### Defend

 All remaining action dice for the character are rerolled.
-If the character's skill is equal to or higher than the obstacle's difficulty, the character successfully defends if any rerolled action dice are 3 or less.
+If the character is skilled, the character successfully defends if any of these rerolled action dice are 3 or less.
 Otherwise, the character successfully defends if any rerolled action dice are 1.

 If the character doesn't successfully defend, they take the amount of stress listed for the obstacle's attack.

 ### Overcome

-Any of the action dice used to defend may be placed on the obstacle to help overcome it.
-If, after this stage, the obstacle has dice on it matching its defense, it is overcome.
+Any of the action dice used to defend may be placed on the obstacle to help overcome it, provided of course they match the value of the defense dice on the obstacle card.
+If, after this step, the obstacle has dice on it matching all of its defense dice, it is overcome.
 When an obstacle is overcome, it is discarded to the current region's discard deck.
-Some obstacles have other effects when they are overcome, as indicated with an overcome icon.
+Some obstacles have other effects when they are overcome, as indicated with an overcome icon in the effect text section.

-Finally, if the character's skill for the obstacle is less than the difficulty, **they may increase their skill by one**.
+Finally, if the character is unskilled, **they may increase their skill by one**.
 Characters improve their skills by overcoming difficult obstacles.

 If the obstacle doesn't have dice on it matching the pattern, leave any dice on it.
 Further dice may be added with more overcome actions on the same or future turns.

 ### Teamwork

-Multiple characters may work together to overcome an obstacle, provided of course they are at the same location where the obstacle is.
-In this case, both players may add dice and check for success during the approach.
-Both characters will defend if *either* player successfully defends, and both players may overcome the obstacle.
+Multiple characters may work together to overcome an obstacle, provided of course they are at the same location with the obstacle.
+In this case, any skilled characters may add dice and check for success during the approach.
+All characters will defend if *any* character successfully defends, and all players may check to overcome the obstacle.

-Either or both characters may increase their skills, as long as the character's skill is less than the obstacle's difficulty as normal.
+Any characters may increase their skills, as long as the character's skill is less than the obstacle's difficulty as normal.

+### Assets and Obstacles

+Assets at the location with the obstacle may be placed on the obstacle during the overcome step.

 ## Location Action